• Skip to primary navigation

 Instructions

-1. In a large pot over medium high heat, sauté the onions and garlic in 1 teaspoon of peanut oil until fragrant and translucent.
-Add the eggplant, tomato, and sweet potatoes and cook, stirring frequently for 5 more minutes
+• In a large pot over medium high heat, sauté the onions in 1 teaspoon of peanut oil until fragrant and translucent.
+Add the garlic, eggplant, tomato, and sweet potatoes and cook, stirring frequently for 5 more minutes.

-2. The broth, coconut milk, ginger, red pepper flakes and basil.
+• Add the stock, coconut milk, ginger, red pepper flakes and basil to the pot.
 Reduce heat to low, cover the pot and let simmer, stirring occasionally for 15 minutes

-3. While that’s simmering, cook the okra on high in a large skillet in the remaining teaspoon of oil.
+• While the stew is simmering, cook the okra on high in a large skillet in the remaining teaspoon of oil.
 Stir frequently and cook until the okra-slime dissipates.
 (This could take between 10 and 15 minutes.)

-4. Add the okra, chickpeas, peanut butter and salt to the stew.
+• Add the okra, kidney beans, peanut butter and salt to the stew.
 Stir to dissolve the peanut butter, and cook uncovered for another 10 – 15 minutes or until the sweet potatoes are fork-tender and the eggplant is soft.
 Stir in the spinach.

 • Easy Curried Pumpkin Peanut Soup